neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.2-with-Lighttpd.md

-# How to Switch back to PHP 7.4
+# How to Switch back to PHP 8.1
-You can switch back to PHP 7.4 at any time if something does not work.
+You can switch back to PHP 8.1 (or any other previous version) at any time if something does not work.

 1. First, switch back the PHP version used by the webserver with the command `update-alternatives --config php-fpm.sock`.
-    Select the option with the path "/run/php/php7.4-fpm.sock" and confirm.
+    Select the option with the path "/run/php/php8.1-fpm.sock" and confirm.
     ```bash
     root@DietPi:~# update-alternatives --config php-fpm.sock
     There are 2 choices for the alternative php-fpm.sock (providing /run/php/php-fpm.sock).